George M!: Songs

+Cast and characters

 Critical response

 William Goldman wrote about this production in his 1968 book The Season: "Everybody knew how bad George M! was, in spite of Joe Layton's directing work.
 The show had its troubles on the road...the problem all along was to try to warm up the central figure.
 George M! was one of the two most painful productions of the season..."

-Clive Barnes, reviewing for The New York Times, wrote that while the musical "has a lot going for it", it was "burdended" by its book.
+However, Clive Barnes, reviewing for The New York Times, wrote that while the musical "has a lot going for it", it was "burdended" by its book.
 "The musical is a scrappy, ill-prepared mediocrely written account of George M. Cohan..."
 He praised the use of many of Cohan's songs, and praised Joel Grey's performance: "Sharp as a whiplash, either with his derby tilted down to his nose, ... or his arms thrown out...he danced with a frenetic passion, and a God-given sense of timing..."
 He also praised Joe Layton's choreography: "the dancing is as good, if not better as any in town."